numsim-group/klimakoffer/milestone1/milestone1_intro.md

 @@colbox-green
 **Good news**

-Not all research questions in climate sciece require the full model.
+Not all research questions in climate science require the full model.
 It is, however, part of the scientific work to select a valid sub-set of components and processes to get valid